Air Force tops Washington State 31-21 at Cheez-It Bowl - WHIZ News

 Washington State had another fourth-down failure, this one at Air Force’s 5-yard line, but bounced back quickly with Gordon’s TD pass to Arconado.

-Remsberg’s diving TD run capped a 60-yard scoring drive to seal it.
+The Cougars just couldn’t stop Air Force and Remsberg’s diving TD run capped another long scoring drive to seal it.

+“Our whole goal for the defensive front was to collapse the middle to make them bounce it out,” Washington State defensive lineman Misiona Aiolupotea-Pei said.
+“We were unable to to keep our pads low and make plays.”

 THE TAKEAWAY